martppa/omni-mvi/README.md

 val state by viewModel.state()
 ```

-## Saving screen states
+## Saving states
 Omni-MVI allows you to save your states to avoid them to be destroyed if the device releases the memory.
 There is where the `SaveableStateContainer` becomes handy.
-Use the top level host extension function `saveableStateContainer` and pass a `SavedStateHandle` object.
+Use the top level host extension function `saveableStateContainer` and pass an aditional `SavedStateHandle` object in order to build the container.

 ```kotlin
 override val container = saveableStateContainer(